Planning for Retirement

 Planning for Retirement Seminars

 Every fall the Federation offers Planning for Retirement seminars for members who are thinking about retiring in the next three years.
-These seminars provide support and information to assist members with the retirement process.
-Seminars are provided on numerous dates in multiple locations throughout the province.
-Locations vary from one year to the next.
-Seminars will be offered in 2018 as follows:
+These online seminars provide key information about the retirement process and the benefits available through the Superannuated Teachers of Saskatchewan.

 You are encouraged to consult a professional financial planner to assist you with your retirement decision.
 They can help you review your income from all sources and provide advice based on your personal retirement needs.